WeblateOrg/weblate/docs/quick.rst

         ./manage.py syncdb
         ./manage.py setuplang
         ./manage.py setupgroups
-        ./manage.py compliemessages # If you are using Git checkout
+        ./manage.py compilemessages # If you are using Git checkout

 #.
 Configure webserver to serve Weblate, see :ref:`server`.